StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

 | 6  | f6349...b | cluster-pod     | cluster-pod     | False   | c311c1d6-8...a | IPv6                |
 +----+------...--+-----------------+-----------------+---------+-----------...--+---------------------+
 ```
-The relationship between address pool and network is also show with `network-addrpool-list`:
+The relationship between address pool and network is also shown with `network-addrpool-list`:
 ```
 # system network-addrpool-list
 +--------------------------------------+-----------------+-----------------------------+